hphelion/documentation/cli.unix.reference.md

 </dl>

 ###Description
-Dump out the console output of a server.
-If the -p or -d option is given, the decrypted password will be printed as long as it is still available on the console.
+Display the console output of a server.
+When the `-p` option is used with the private key file for the server, if the decrypted password is still available on the console, it is displayed.

 ###Examples
-Get 100 lines of console ouput
+Display 100 lines of console ouput:

     hpcloud servers:console my-server 100

-Print the password of winserver
+Display the password of the winserver:

     hpcloud servers:console winserver -p win.pem

-Print the password of winserver if the private key is known to the CLI

-    hpcloud servers:console winserver -d

 ##servers:metadata## {#servers:metadata}